 MBChB Medicine, University of Manchester

-Tabassum is a Medical Student at the University of Manchester, with experience as a hospital healthcare assistant.
-She also currently serves on the University of Manchester AskDoc committee, an established health organisation for ethnic minority communities, to help improve health and reduce health inequalities.
+Amina graduated from the University of Manchester and is currently working as a Junior Doctor in the NHS.
+She previously served on the University of Manchester AskDoc student society committee, an established health organisation for ethnic minority communities, to help improve health and reduce health inequalities.

 We are continually reviewing and expanding our team to amplify diverse voices and opinions.
 We are a non-partisan independent charity and therefore the affiliation of our members to any sect or political party does not impact on our work.